91²Ö¿â

 2

-Students who have completed the Columbus Program in State Issues or the Washington Program in National Issues (total 15 credit hours for POL 41990 or POL 42990, respectively) may substitute 3 credit hours for PACS 35092 and 6 credit hours for major electives.
+Students who have completed the Columbus Program in State Issues or Washington Program in National Issues (total 15 credit hours for POL 41990 or POL 42990, respectively) may substitute 3 credit hours for PACS 35092 and 6 credit hours for major electives.
 The remaining 6 credit hours may be used to fulfill the upper-division requirement and/or as course substitutions for required courses.
 Course substitutions will be considered on a case-by-case basis in consultation with a program faculty advisor.

 3